waledsaleh/awesome-competitive-programming/README.md

 ### Other Awesome Articles and FAQs

-- [The 'science' of training in competitive programming](http://codeforces.com/blog/entry/17842), by Thanh Trung Nguyen ([user:I_love_Hoang_Yen])
+- [The 'science' of training in competitive programming - Codeforces](http://codeforces.com/blog/entry/17842), by Thanh Trung Nguyen ([user:I_love_Hoang_Yen])
-- [If you ask me how to improve your algorithm competition skill, I will give you the link of this blog.](http://codeforces.com/blog/entry/16599), by Huang I-Wen ([user:doreamon], dreamoon)
+- [If you ask me how to improve your algorithm competition skill, I will give you the link of this blog. - Codeforces](http://codeforces.com/blog/entry/16599), by Huang I-Wen ([user:doreamon], dreamoon)

 - [How do I start competitive programming? - Quora](https://www.quora.com/How-do-I-start-competitive-programming-5)
 - [How can I become good at competitive programming? - Quora](https://www.quora.com/How-can-I-become-good-at-competitive-programming-Are-there-any-courses-that-will-take-me-one-step-forward-before-I-start-doing-SPOJ-or-TopCoder-problems)